LucasMagaldi/challenge-hubxp/README.md

 - Method: GET

 - Query Parameters:
-1.startDate (string, required): Start date of the range in the format YYYY-MM-DD.
+- startDate (string, required): Start date of the range in the format YYYY-MM-DD.
-2. endDate (string, required): End date of the range in the format YYYY-MM-DD.
+- endDate (string, required): End date of the range in the format YYYY-MM-DD.

 - Request Example: GET  localhost:3000/dev/process-sales-report?startDate=2025-01-01&endDate=2025-01-08 HTTP/1.1
 - MongoDB Connection: